v/v.github.io/_posts/2013-12-04-succeeding-in-rutgers-cs.markdown

 2. You need to know Data Structures to do well in Algorithms [CS344].
 3. You need to know Data Structures to get through a tech interview.

-You can ask any upperclassman what they think the most important CS course is, and Data Structures will unanimously be their top 3.
+You can ask any upperclassman what they think the most important CS course is, and Data Structures will unanimously be one of their top 3.

 #### The Story of 50% of the students in CS112